Indiana University

 Additional Information

 IU Dining locations that offer build-your-own burgers or sandwiches provide an option to customize to gluten free bread or burger buns.
-The items are made to order in a separate area with separate toppings away from the main serving line and gluten free buns that are toasted are done so in a designated gluten free toaster.
-Gluten free pasta is also an option on campus, which is prepared using gluten free protocol on request (separate pot and utensils).
+Many locations also offer completely allergen free bread/buns (Little Northern Bakehouse).
+If requested, items can be made to order in a separate area with separate toppings away from the main serving line and gluten free buns that are toasted are done so in a designated gluten free toaster.
 Our current pesto and marinara do not contain gluten.

 1. We provide access to ingredient information for made-to-order* items. *Made-to-order - Meals that are prepared on request and to your specification in the dining hall.
 Examples include a sandwich station, omelet station, burrito station, etc.